MariaHelgaGriz/clothes_collection_mobile/README.md

 3. Custom Model Creation:
 Utilize Quicktype to generate Dart models from JSON data.
 Create a Dart file in the Flutter project for the generated model.

-Fetching Data from Django and Displaying in Flutter:
+4.Fetching Data from Django and Displaying in Flutter:
 Add HTTP package to Flutter for making HTTP requests.
 Implement a method to fetch data from a Django JSON endpoint.
 Display the retrieved data in a Flutter ListView.

-4. Form Integration with Django Service:
+5. Form Integration with Django Service:
 Implement a Django view for creating products.
 Modify the Flutter form to send data to Django via HTTP POST requests.

-5. Logout Feature Implementation:
+6. Logout Feature Implementation:
 Create a Django view for logging users out.
 Integrate logout functionality in the Flutter app using the CookieRequest instance.